UniqueNetwork/marketplace-docker/README.md

 ![Primary](./doc/primary_market.png)

-When the market is switched to the **Secondary** all the users can can put tokens for sale.
+When the market is the **Secondary** all the users can can put tokens for sale.
 Both 'Sell' and 'Transfer' buttons are available.

 ![Secondary](./doc/secondary_market.png)

 There are **three environment variables** under 'Market type configuration' section inside the `.env` file.

 1. Type of the market can be configured by changing `MARKET_TYPE` variable.
 By default it is set as 'secondary'.
-Update the value as 'primary' to enable    respective market state.
+Update the value as 'primary' to enable    respective market type.

-2. `MAINSALE_SEED` variable is a substrate address of the account whicn is granted:
+2. `MAINSALE_SEED` variable is a substrate address of the account which is granted:
 - to perform mass placement of tokens for sale with fixed price;
 - to perform mass placement of tokens for auction sale;
-- to perform the cancellation of all offers and auctions;
+- to perform the cancellation of all offers and auctions of the secondary market;

 **PLEASE NOTICE**

 + There can only be one MAINSALE_SEED address for the market;
 + There is no strict rule to add MAINSALE_SEED address for the market;
-+ When market type is **Primary** MAINSALE_SEED address must be added to the administrators list.
++ MAINSALE_SEED address must be added to the administrators list.
+However if you miss this step, `MAINSALE_SEED` address will be automatically added to the `ADMIN_LIST` just after running the market.

-3. `ADMIN_LIST` is an array of substrate adresses of all the administrators including MAINSALE_SEED when required.
+3. `ADMIN_LIST` is an array of substrate adresses of all the administrators including `MAINSALE_SEED` when it exists.
+> Add Substrate addresses of marketplace administrators separated by commas.
+Works since version marketplace API v1.6.0

+**WARNING!!!**
+Make sure that `MAINSALE_SEED` has different from `ESCROW_SEED` and `AUCTION_SEED` values, otherwise the market will not be able to work correctly and it will create vulnerabilities.

-It is supposed that market type is set just after deploying the market when there are no other collections added.
+It is supposed that market type is set when deploying the market and there are no other collections added.
-However if the owner of a secondary market would switch it to the primary type when there are lots of offers created the following approach is used:
+However if the owner of a secondary market switches it to the primary type when there are lots of offers created the following approach is used:

 Auctions:
    - all auctions are stopped.
 The last high bid wins the auction;